nyphilarchive/PerformanceHistory/README.md

 **Please note that you use the Metadata at your own risk.**

-the New York Philharmonic offers the Metadata as-is and makes no representations or warranties of any kind concerning any Metadata published by the New York Philharmonic.
+The New York Philharmonic offers the Metadata as-is and makes no representations or warranties of any kind concerning any Metadata published by the New York Philharmonic.

-The writers of these guidelines are deeply indebted to the [Tate](http://www.tate.org.uk), the [Smithsonian Cooper-Hewitt, National Design Museum](http://www.cooperhewitt.org/), and [Europeana](http://europeana.eu/).
+The writers of these guidelines are deeply indebted to the [Tate](http://www.tate.org.uk), the [Cooper-Hewitt Smithsonian National Design Museum](http://www.cooperhewitt.org/), and [Europeana](http://europeana.eu/).